-- Once a student receives an official notification from the SAS office, the student will be approved for the full duration of their program at the Dental School.
-The students do not have to reapply every term and they do not have to notify the SAS office every term. - If the student requests any changes or additions to their accommodations, not previously approved, they will need to contact the SAS office. - Students who are approved for a temporary accommodation will be re-evaluated on a case-bycase basis.
-If the student requires accommodations past the date indicated on their official accommodation notification letter, they will need to contact the DSS office.
+- Once a student receives an official notification from the Office of Equal Opportunity office, the student will be approved for the full duration of their program at the Dental School.
+The students do not have to reapply every term and they do not have to notify the Office of Equal Opportunity office every term. - If the student requests any changes or additions to their accommodations, not previously approved, they will need to contact the Office of Equal Opportunity office. - Students who are approved for a temporary accommodation will be re-evaluated on a case-bycase basis.
+If the student requires accommodations past the date indicated on their official accommodation notification letter, they will need to contact the Office of Equal Opportunity office.